CeON/dataverse/doc/sphinx-guides/source/user/account.rst

 Convert your Dataverse account away from your Institutional Log In
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If you are leaving your institution and need to convert your Dataverse account to the Dataverse Username/Email log in option, you will need to contact support for the Dataverse installation you are using.
-On your account page, there is a link that will open a popup form to contact support for assistance.
+In the header menu click “Support” and then “Contact Support”.
+That will open a popup form to contact support for assistance.

 ORCID Log In
 ~~~~~~~~~~~~~

-You can set up your Dataverse account to allow you to log in using your ORCID credentials.
+If the configuration of a particular repository allows it, you can set up your Dataverse account to allow you to log in using your ORCID credentials.
 ORCID® is an independent non-profit effort to provide an open registry of unique researcher identifiers and open services to link research activities and organizations to these identifiers.
 Learn more at `orcid.org <http://orcid.org>`_.

 Create a Dataverse account using ORCID
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 #.
-Go to “Log In” in the upper right corner of Dataverse.
+Go to "Sign In/Sign Up" in the upper right corner of Dataverse.
 #.
 Click the "ORCID" button under the "Other options" header.
 #.
 Click the "Log In with ORCID" button to go to the ORCID website.
 #.
 If you do not already have an ORCID account, you can create one on this page.
 If you already have an ORCID account, click on "Sign in" and then enter your login under the "Personal account" tab.